Boeing CEO David Calhoun grilled by lawmakers as new whistleblower claims emerge

 The second whistleblower, who is anonymous, alleged to the subcommittee that Boeing has sought to eliminate independent quality inspections, instead tapping workers to inspect their own work and that of their co-workers.

+In April, Boeing whistleblowers told lawmakers that employees who raised concerns about manufacturing defects and quality control problems were ignored or threatened.

+Boeing has denied those allegations and defended the safety of its planes.

-In a statement to CBS News, Boeing said it received information about the new whistleblowers on Monday evening and is reviewing their claims.
+In a statement to CBS News, Boeing said it received information about the latest whistleblower concerns on Monday evening and is reviewing their claims.
 "We continuously encourage employees to report all concerns as our priority is to ensure the safety of our airplanes and the flying public," the company said.

 Boeing earlier this year denied claims it had reduced the number of safety inspectors.